 |GH||5 - 19|

-Origins of the Shubunkin
+Natural Habitat of the Shubunkin

 Shubunkin Goldfish are descendants of Wild Carp that live in East Asia and were first developed in Japan by Yoshigoro Akiyama in the 1900s.
 They inhabit heavily vegetated, murky water bodies; these include Slow-moving, rivers lakes, ditches and ponds where they feed on plant material, small crustaceans, detritus and insects.